Dai Dark: Premise

-Zaha Sanko, a dark alien teen with a mysterious past, lives as a vagrant and fugitive to avoid capture; a legend of him claims that possessing his bones will grant the owner any wish they desire, resulting in most aliens being hostile towards him.
+Zaha Sanko, a dark alien teen with a mysterious past, lives as a vagrant and fugitive to avoid capture; a legend claims that possessing his bones will grant the owner any wish they desire, resulting in most aliens being hostile towards him.
 Travelling with his guardian and "Package of Darkness" Avakian, the duo are seeking the person offering wishes for his bones.
 The pair regularly crosses paths with Shimada Death, another dark alien feared as the God of Death, who commonly feeds off the corpses they create.
 Evading a series of attacks and using the skeletons to purchase equipment, Sanko uses a Black Core to create a sentient ship named Moja, which also leads Shimada to join their crew.
-This then later expands to include Hajime Damemaru, another fugitive pursued by The Solar Mass.
+This then later expands to include Hajime Damemaru, another fugitive pursued by the Solar Mass.